Getting Your Home Ready to Sell

 Pre-sale renovations rarely return their full cost.
 The goal is to remove objections, not to renovate for the next owner's taste.

-Usually Worth It
+Typically Worth It

 Rarely Worth It